Starting the Platform

 |---|---|---|

-If all three return the expected results, the platform is fully operational.
+If both components return the expected results, the platform is fully operational.

 {screenshot: platform-all-systems-up}